tavik000/JavaSpring_Self_Learning/README.md

 JavaSpring_Self_Learning

-maven, SpringMVC, mybatis, mySQL,  IDEA 2017.2.2, jdk1.7
+Maven, SpringMVC, mybatis, mySQL,  IDEA 2017.2.2, Tomcat8.5.20, jdk1.7

-need to create database sqltestdb and run the sql file to import data into it.
+Need to create database sqltestdb and run the sql file to import data into it.

 Author: key